Mapalmeira/CAPTA/docs/en_US/servidor/README.md

 ## Step-by-Step: Deploying the Web App

-1. Access [Google Apps Script](https://script.google.com/) with a dedicated system account.
+1. Access [Google Apps Script](https://script.google.com/) with a dedicated account.
 2. Create a new project.
 3. Add each `.gs` file from the `servidor/recebimento/` folder:
    - Click `+` → `Script`.